isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 ##### **The National Library**

-The [former National Library Building](https://eresources.nlb.gov.sg/infopedia/articles/SIP_661_2004-12-27.html) was located at 91 Stamford Road.
-It was officially opened on 12 November 1960.
-Between 1887 and 1960, the National Library previously occupied the western wing of the Raffles Museum (now the National Museum of Singapore) at Stamford Road.
+The former National Library Building was located at 91 Stamford Road.
+It officially opened on 12 November 1960.
+Between 1887 and 1960, the National Library occupied the western wing of the Raffles Museum (now National Museum of Singapore) at Stamford Road.

 |  |
 |:--------:|